Updated: 28th January 2021

 As for the Queen, well this has to be the ‘chief’ in the group!
 For a time, they will be tended, and supplied with all they need by the other members to keep the group functioning well…..but if they get it wrong….there’s always supersedure!

-A term to describe a very large beekeeping association, or major gathering of members.
-Despite the appearance of so many beekeepers in one place, the general public would be advised not to be too alarmed.
-Despite misguided public perception, swarms of beekeepers are likely to be drunk and docile, huddled around the one in charge, perhaps hanging around a tree or gatepost until a few of the members find somewhere a bit more permanent to stay.
+A term to describe a very large beekeeping association, or major gathering of members, with no fixed place to meet.
+Despite the appearance of so many beekeepers in one place, the general public would be advised not to be too alarmed, since a swarm of beekeepers are likely to be drunk on sweet stuff and docile, huddled around the one in charge, perhaps hanging around a tree or gatepost until a few of the members find somewhere a bit more permanent to stay.

 Nevertheless, do not throw sticks at swarms of beekeepers, or make them angry - you might regret it!